 Some stuff happened at home that I remember having mixed feelings about.
 Overnight, I wasn’t allowed to share things with my siblings anymore – not food, not utensils, and no more communal baths.
 I just figured it was a part of growing up and tried not to feel excluded or different.

 Otherwise, it was a pretty standard childhood regardless of my status but then again ignorance is bliss.
-Living positive-ly is a high maintenance lifestyle but I suppose I was lucky to have started doing what I need to early on.
-Eating healthy, keeping to my treatment regime, and avoiding things that would compromise my health come easier when it's all you know.
+Living positive-ly is a high-maintenance lifestyle but I suppose I was lucky to have started doing what I need to early on.
+Eating healthy, keeping to my treatment regime, and avoiding things that would compromise my health come easier when it’s all you know.
 But the emotional and psychological toll is another story all together…

 The older I got, the more I began to contemplate my mortality and what my status meant for my future.
-I became gun shy about making long term plans and found it hard to date because I hadn’t matured enough to comfortably have ‘the talk’.
-I’ll be honest and say my reluctance to tell my partners about my status led to some risky behaviour that I regret, but no one was there to tell me how to navigate this.
+I became gun shy about making long-term plans and found it hard to date because I hadn’t matured enough to comfortably have ‘the talk’.
+I’ll be honest and say my reluctance to tell my partners about my status led to some risky behavior that I regret, but no one was there to tell me how to navigate this.
 Although it took me time to figure it out for myself, I eventually hit my stride and I’ve had several open and healthy sexual and romantic relationships with HIV- partners.
-That’s the other thing about doing everything you need to do - you become virally undetectable and less of a ‘threat’ to your partners.
+That’s the other thing about doing everything you need to do – you become virally undetectable and less of a ‘threat’ to your partners.

 But all that’s not to say that it’s been easy… if you’ve had to navigate these types of conversations, you know the real test comes when people see you sick.
 It’s one thing for someone to accept your positive status and another for them to be confronted by it.
 One time I tried some herbal medication because I was in a holistic phase and the interaction it had with my treatment medication caused my viral load to spike alarmingly.

 I digress though.
 I was explaining how for me the virus is more of an emotional and mental shadow.
 I can never shake the niggling feeling that I’m fighting against the clock.
-I know that people live full and long lives with a positive status but like I said earlier, the theory is always easier than the reality.
-So, after years of debilitating anxiety, I decided to actually do all the things they tell you to: seek counselling, and find community.
+I know that people live full and long lives with a positive status but like I said earlier, the theory is always easier than reality.
+So, after years of debilitating anxiety, I decided to actually do all the things they tell you to: seek counseling, and find community.

 My life blossomed!
-Not the second I walked into the counsellor’s office, or the support group my now good friend used to hold in his home, but in what felt like no time at all.
+Not the second I walked into the counselor’s office, or the support group my now good friend used to hold in his home, but in what felt like no time at all.
 You can’t imagine what it feels like to feel, touch, and talk to people who have been positive for periods you never thought possible.
 To watch them live thriving and meaningful lives and know it’s possible for you, too!
 Everything I’d ever wanted to ask, every situation I did not have a guide for, all of it walked into my life with just one brave decision.
 I’ve since grown my support system and I attend more than one group’s gatherings.
-I’ve also changed my counsellor a few times.
+I’ve also changed my counselor a few times.
 I have only gained more from these changes and even though I remain realistic about my status I have found the grace to live a fuller life.

 Have you ever dated a person living with HIV?
-When did they tell you they were living with HIV
+When did they tell you they were living with HIV?